richard-austin/security-cam/README.md

 This defaults to "on" when the local NVR account is not set up.

   The NVR must have the correct cloudHost/cloudPort set up in application.yml if the Cloud Service is used.
+* **Admin Functions**

+  The initial setup functions used to set credentials for a direct access account.
+This can be accessed on the LAN without authentication at http://nvr_lan_ip_addr:8080/cua/.

+  Click on the hamburger icon at the top left for the menu options·
+  * **Create or Update User Account**

+    When accessed via the General -> Admin Functions menu, a user account will already exist.
+    In this case you can use this to modify the username and/or password and/or email address for the account.
+In any case, all those fields must be entered before clicking Update Account.
+  * **Set Up SMTP Client**

+    The SMTP Client must be set up for the NVR to send emails (reset password and changed public IP notification).

+    Use this if you need to set up or change the settings for the NVR's SMTP client.
+    All fields must be entered before clicking Confirm.
+Any existing values will be shown in their fields.
+* **About**

+  version information for the NVR.